Amber Glenn: 2022–23 season: First Grand Prix medal

 Before starting the season, Glenn moved to Colorado Springs, Colorado to train under Damon Allen, Tammy Gambill, and Viktor Pfeifer.
 She said her departure from the Cains was amicable, reasoning that "I needed to grow, not just as a skater, but as a human.
 I lived in the same city, the same place, my entire life."

 Glenn began the season by winning a bronze medal at the Skating Club of Boston's Cranberry Cup event before finishing fourth at the 2022 CS Lombardia Trophy.
 On the Grand Prix at 2022 Skate America, she scored a personal best in her short program of 68.42, placing third in that segment and then third in the free skate as well to take the bronze medal.
 This was her first Grand Prix figure skating medal.
 On her free skate performance she said afterward "knowing that I didn't feel 100% out there when I was skating and how much room for improvement, the possibilities are endless.
 It really kind of just blew my mind that I'm finally starting to reach my potential."
 For the 2022 NHK Trophy, she declared that she was "not playing it as safe" as she had at her first event.
-The short program in Sapporo, Japan was a struggle; she put a hand down on her jump combination and then underrotated falling on the final triple loop.
+The short program in Sapporo, Japan was a struggle; she put a hand down on her jump combination and then fell on and underrotated the final triple loop.
 She finished eleventh of twelve skaters in the segment.
 Glenn said, "it's so disheartening to have a skate like that after working so hard."
 She placed eighth in the free skate but remained eleventh overall.